lucyferpt/GuardV2/README.md

 For visualization of commands GuardWV is the recommended, for better experience, Guard NV will run in the background.

-You can output commands such as:
+You can output commands such as: <br>
 Delay; <br>
 Wait; <br>
 Run Recommendation; <br>